huhn511/iota-identity-js-workshop/README.md

 # IOTA Identity Javascript Workshop

-This workshops shows the usage of the IOTA Identity library.
+This workshop shows the usage of the IOTA Identity library.

-It's used NodeJS and the WASM binding of [identity.rs](https://github.com/iotaledger/identity.rs).
+It uses NodeJS and the WASM binding of [identity.rs](https://github.com/iotaledger/identity.rs).

-The WASM (WebAssembly) are packed into a npm module and can be installed via [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) and runs in NodeJS and in the Browser.
+The WASM (WebAssembly) are packed into an npm module and can be installed via [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) and runs in NodeJS and in the Browser.

 To run the examples, be sure you already have installed nodejs, clone the repo and run the code!